Robert-Clark-1990/MS4_RCD/README.md

 - 233	.free-quote-button	Value Error : font-size only 0 can be a unit.
 You must put a unit after your number : 300

-   To fix: deleted the unncessary value
+   To fix: deleted the unnecessary value

 - 239	.free-quote-button:hover, .free-quote-button:active, .free-quote-button:focus	Value Error : font-size only 0 can be a unit.
 You must put a unit after your number : 400

-   To fix: deleted the unncessary value
+   To fix: deleted the unnecessary value

 - 353	.allauth-form-inner-content input	only 0 can be a unit.
 You must put a unit after your number : 5